fvilers/sort-array/README.md

 # @fvilers/sort-array

-An helper function to sort array based on a property or a predicate
+An helper function to sort array based on a property.
+An helper object to sort on nested properties is also provided.

 ## Installation